thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 1. Atom
 1. Sublime

-A way to deploy simple apps:
+And also a way to deploy simple apps with Surge.

-1. Surge

 After you've finished setting up your development environment, you'll be able to complete the following tasks.